Child sexual abuse is when a person uses power or authority over a child to involve them in sexual activity.

 - complaining of headaches, stomach pains or nausea without physiological basis.

-Further information about age appropriate sexual behaviour is available on
+For more information about age appropriate sexual behaviour visit

 In addition to identifying the physical and behavioural signs of sexual abuse within children, you can play a critical role in identifying signs that a staff member or member of the community may be engaging in child sexual abuse, or grooming a child for the purpose of engaging in sexual activity.